 And then, of course, there's the post-break up call, which we've probably all been on the receiving end of at least once in our lives.
 Who do we call?
 Women, mostly!
 According to the study, 27% call a female friend, 17% call mom, 10% call a sibling and 10% call a male friend.
 At the very bottom of the phone tree, unsurprisingly, is an ex/old flame at 1%.

 I have to say, to me, the in-person and phone data signals to me that as humans we still understand the gravity of break ups and how painful they can be.
 That's comforting.
 And I couldn't agree more on the music as medicine front.
-When does Adele's next single drop again?
+When does Adele's next album drop again?